Danz CM: Synth History

 In 2020, Danz founded the media brand Synth History after the success of her Instagram page of the same name.
 The brand encompasses a website, independently published magazine, podcast, and curated playlists.

 The magazine contains curated interviews conducted by Danz, with various pioneering and contemporary figures in the music world.
-Past interview features have included John Carpenter, Trent Reznor of Nine Inch Nails, Fatboy Slim, Oneohtrix Point Never, James Murphy of LCD Soundsystem, Vince Clarke of Depeche Mode and Yazoo, Mark Mothersbaugh of DEVO, Rick Wakeman of Yes, Suzanne Ciani, Pete Townshend of The Who, Chromeo, Gary Numan and others.
+Past interview features have included John Carpenter, Trent Reznor of Nine Inch Nails, Fatboy Slim, Oneohtrix Point Never, James Murphy of LCD Soundsystem, Elijah Wood, Vince Clarke of Depeche Mode and Yazoo, Mark Mothersbaugh of DEVO, Rick Wakeman of Yes, Suzanne Ciani, Pete Townshend of The Who, Chromeo, RZA of Wu-Tang Clan, Gary Numan and others.

 Danz narratives, writes, edits, produces and composes the score for the Synth History limited narrative podcast series.
 The first episode was released in August 2020 on musician and composer Wendy Carlos, the second was released in March 2022 on Roland founder Ikutaro Kakehashi, and the third episode was released in March 2023 on Oscillators.
 It was the first to contain any recorded interviews, these included astrophysicist Joel Green of the Space Telescope Science Institute, physicist Max Katz, and vice president of product development at Moog Music, Steve Dunnington.
 The guests talk about various oscillations that occur in the universe, accompanied by Danz's sound design and musical score.
 Throughout eight chapters, the episode references topics like mechanical waves, the electromagnetic spectrum, frequency, sine waves, harmonics, black holes, wolf-rayet stars, gravitational waves, piezoelectricity, crystal oscillators, vacuum tubes, Voltage-Controlled Oscillators, Fourier analysis, simple harmonic motion, neural oscillations, neutrino oscillation, and Harmony of the Spheres.
 The last chapter is titled One Big Harmonic Oscillator in reference to the cyclic model.

 The episodes are released intermittently.
 About this, Danz has stated: "It turned into a lot of research and work...
 It's pretty much just me doing everything.
 With the podcast, there are some people that have reviewed it saying, 'These podcasts take too long [to come out].'
 And I'm thinking, oh my god, it's just me writing, recording, composing all the music to it.
 It's a lot to do..."

 The brand also encompasses Spotify playlists that she compiles with different themes related to synthesizers.

 In June 2024, Danz announced a collaboration with The Criterion Channel, the Synth Soundtracks program, consisting of films that have relevant scores featuring the synthesizer, including Michael Mann's Thief with a score by Tangerine Dream, Stanley Kubrick's A Clockwork Orange with a score by Wendy Carlos, Dario Argento's Tenebre with a score by Goblin members Claudio Simonetti, Fabio Pignatelli, and Massimo Morante, Andrei Tarkovsky's Solaris with a score by Eduard Artemyev, etc.